 What is Hybrid Log Gamma?

-But now as we come to the end of 2016 and into 2017, the TV world has decided we need a new phrase to get hyped about, Hybrid Log Gamma.
-Hybrid Log Gamma is a technology that's been developed by the BBC and Japanese public broadcaster NHK since 2014 and one that will eventually let HDR content be broadcast over the air.
+At the beginning of 2017, the TV world has decided we need a new phrase to get hyped about, Hybrid Log Gamma.
+Hybrid Log Gamma is a technology that has been developed by the BBC and Japanese public broadcaster NHK since 2014 and one that will eventually let HDR content be broadcast over the air.
 As we said earlier, the only ways to watch HDR content on a 4K HDR TV are via Ultra HD Blu-ray, Amazon and Netflix streaming, Xbox One S and the PS4 Pro or another device, like Chromecast Ultra.